SomeMinecraftModder/osdev/README.md

 -   Serial ports (COM1, COM2, COM3, COM4)
 -   Keyboard
 -   Multiboot (Can be booted by GNU Grub)
--   Small memory manager (Unfinished)
 -   RTC (Real Time Clock)
 -   ACPI (Can shutdown your computer)
+-   Paging
+-   Memory manager
 -   And more.

 This OS is based on [cfenollosa/os-tutorial](https://github.com/cfenollosa/os-tutorial) and some other OSes with GPL compatible license.